Lockwood & Co. (TV series)

 Lockwood & Co. is a British supernatural detective thriller television series developed by Joe Cornish for Netflix based on the book series by Jonathan Stroud.
 Consisting of eight episodes, it premiered on 27 January 2023.
 It follows the plots of the first two books, The Screaming Staircase and The Whispering Skull.
 In May 2023, the series was cancelled after one season.

 Premise

-In an alternate version of present-day Britain, ghosts who are deadly to the touch have been rising from their graves for 50 years.
+In an alternate version of present-day Britain, ghosts, known as visitors, have been rising from their graves for the past 50 years.
 Because of this phenomenon, known as "The Problem", technological advances have stopped; for example, there is no internet and people still use cassette recorders.

-Adults cannot sense the ghosts, but children can, so teenagers have been organised into licensed ghost-hunting agencies to detect and dispose of threats.
-Lucy Carlyle, a psychically gifted teenager, runs away from home and comes to London in the hope of catching on at an agency.
+Most adults (over the age of 20) do not possess the ability to see or sense ghosts, unlike children.
+So youths have been organised into licensed ghost-hunting agencies to detect and dispose of threats.
+Lucy Carlyle, a psychically gifted teenager, runs away from home and comes to London, in the hope of catching on at an agency.
 Running out of options, she applies for a job at a tiny outfit run by two boys in an old townhouse: Lockwood & Co.